kibum-moon/blog/content/authors/admin/_index.md

 - Principal Investigators
 ---

 I am a Data Psychologist.
 My research tries to find the best ways to incorporate data science techniques into psychological research.
-My present research focuses on building a machine learning model to identify mentally maladaptive students with big data.
+My present research focuses on building a machine learning model to identify mentally maladaptive students based on big data.

-I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in a governmental project (University Innovation Project).
+I am currently working as a data scientist at the Office of Digital Information of Korea University, participating in one of the largest governmental projects - University Innovation Project.

 Prior to this position, I was a clinical researcher at the students counseling center of Korea University, conducting research on developing and validating psychological measurements, and developing an automatized psychological reporting system from the scratch.